-The regression analysis (see Table 9) showed that 'negative self-concept' (OR=4.98) notably increases the risk of suicide (total).
-'Connectedness with parents' however, protected against this risk (OR=0.14), as well as against the risk of suicide attempts (OR=0.16).
-For suicidal thoughts, the odds ratio was high for 'negative self-concept' (OR=7.29).
+Regression analysis (see Table 9) showed that negative 'self-concept' (OR=4.57) and 'teacher support' (OR=2.31) notably increase the scores of suicide (total).
+'Present contact with parents' (OR=0.35) however, protected against the number of reports of suicide (total).
+Looking at suicidal thoughts, the odds ratio was high for 'negative self-concept' (OR=7.07).
 Sexual Abuse

 For the results of the regression analyses on sexual abuse, see Table 10.
-In persons who have been sexually abused in their childhood, the risk of suicide is increased 17-fold by 'negative self-concept'.
-'Connectedness with parents' again protected against suicide (total) (OR=0.04).
-For suicidal thoughts, 'negative self-concept' attributes to the amount of reports (OR=9.77).
-'Family support' acts as a protector in this case (OR=0.09).
-For suicide attempts however, there were no significant predictors in this sample.
+For sexual abuse, the score on suicide (total) is increased with a 13-fold chance by a 'negative self-concept'.
+Furthermore, 'present contact with parents' (OR=0.12) protected against the risk of suicide (total).
+A 'negative self-concept' (OR=9.99) increased the number of reports of suicidal thoughts.